Sun Duoci: Life

 She later moved to the United States and lived with a physicist and art lover Wu Jianxiong.

 She was also in close contact to the oil painter Wang Shaoling who lived in New York and was a friend to both Sun and Xu.

-It was at an art workshop in New York that she heard of Xu Beihongs sudden death in 1953.
+It was at an art workshop in New York that she heard of Xu Beihong's sudden death in 1953.
 She wore mourning for three years, an unusually long period.

 In March 1975, she died at the age of 64 in Los Angeles of breast cancer.